Vitamin B12 Deficiency

-- Autoimmune disorders, such as Graves' disease or systemic lupus erythematosus
+- Immune system disorders, such as Graves' disease or lupus

-Babies born to mothers who are vegetarians may also be deficient in vitamin B12.
+Babies born to mothers who are vegetarians may also not get enough vitamin B12.

 Symptoms of Vitamin B12 Deficiency

 A deficiency of vitamin B12 can lead to vitamin B12 deficiency anemia.
 A mild deficiency may cause only mild, if any, symptoms.
-But as the anemia worsens it may causes symptoms such as:
+But if untreated, it may cause symptoms such as: